Coming up next:

 This symposium will bring together researchers from different fields to enhance our understanding of how organoids can be formed and maintained, how they can be used to study disease and how we might eventually use them to regenerate and replace human organ tissue.

-10 - 13 April 2019
+10 - 13 March 2021

 This symposium will cover a broad range of topics in prokaryotic biology, including antibiotic-related research, network biology, bacterial communities, cell biology, regulation & signalling, pathogenesis and evolution.
 Emphasis will be placed on novel approaches that drive each field or have the potential to revolutionise future research in microbiology.